MLAN1O/Hotkey1999/README.md

 ## Cool Features

-* ⚡ **Instant Launch:** Opens your web page in milliseconds — no loading, no waiting.
-* 🖥️ **Fullscreen by Default:** Clean, borderless, distraction-free.
-Just like a native app.
-* ⌨️ **Hotkey for Everything:** Assign a custom hotkey to each profile (Numpad and modifiers supported).
+* ⚡ **Instant Access:** Launch any URL instantly in a clean, borderless window with a global hotkey.

-* 🗂️ **Multiple Profiles:** Set up different URLs with unique names and shortcuts.
+* 🗂️ **Unlimited Profiles:** Create and manage multiple profiles, each with its own URL, hotkey, and custom settings.

-* 🪟 **Smart Window Sizing:** Want it smaller than fullscreen?
-Press F11, resize it — we’ll remember it for next time.
-* 🔁 **Quick Refresh:** Hit F5 to reload the original URL instantly.
-* 🚀 **Start with Windows:** Keep it ready in the background from the moment you log in.
-* ⚙️ **Lightweight & Silent:** One tray icon, one background process.
-That’s it.
+* 💻 **Multi-Monitor Support:** Pin each profile to open on a specific monitor in your setup.

+* 🧠 **Performance:** Reduce CPU and network usage with background throttling.

+* 🪟 **Window Control:** Auto-mute when not active, plus persistent window sizing.

+* 🚀 **Lightweight:** Runs silently from the system tray and can be set to launch automatically with Windows.

 ## Quick Demo